anderson-ea/Brogey/README.md

 Sick of playing golf solo or getting paired with randoms?
 Then try Brogey today!
 Brogey is a social media web application created to help users find golf partners near their location.
 [Click here to join](https://brogey-7fb3a.web.app/).

 ## Description
 Brogey was created using React for the frontend, and Firebase for the backend.
 After reading [this](https://www.reddit.com/r/golf/comments/qnrq4q/tinder_but_like_for_golfing/) post on Reddit's r/golf, I decided I would give the project a shot.
 As of right now, Brogey is a web application with mobile responsiveness.
-Brogey Mobile created on React Native is coming soon.
+Brogey Mobile created as a phone app on React Native is coming soon.

 ## Instructions
 Brogey uses Google as the sole sign in method.
 This is to help ensure less issues come up such as verifying identity, resetting passwords, detecting robot-login storms, etc.